-There is an assessment to determine if there was any excess of encumbered assets over the policyholder obligations, capital requirement for encumbered assets and capital requirement for the policyholder obligations.
+The BMA rules stipulate an assessment to determine if there is any excess of encumbered assets over the policyholder obligations, capital requirement for encumbered assets and capital requirement for the policyholder obligations.
 Any excess would be included in a calculation to determine a transfer from Tier 1 to Tier 2.